brokyo/seeker_ii/docs/roadmap.md

 ### Current Session
-- [x] Fix footer padding
+- [x] Lane button toggle playback state.
-- [x] Set default UI section to CONFIG
-- [x] Flash grid outline when motif is generated
-- [x] Improve grid recording state animation
+- [x] Add double-tap pattern for executing actions with regions

 ### Next Session
+- [] Review how we create the grid in theory_utils.lua
+- [] Generated patterns to create x/y values
+- [] Improve starlight transform

 ### Long List
 - [] app_on_screen is vestigial.
 Remove it.